carpentries-lab/metagenomics-R/_episodes/02-datatypes.md

 ~~~
 {: .output}

-A more complex data structure is the factor, which holds names of categories (called levels) and a sequence of the occurrences of those categories.
+A more complex data structure is the *factor*, which holds the names of categories (called levels) and a sequence of the occurrences of those categories.
-Here we can see the factor itself:
+Here we can see how *factor* works:
 ~~~
 > char_factor <- as.factor(char_vector)
 > char_factor